-The squat is one of the key exercises that we all do in the gym but for many people it leads to knee pain.
+The squat is one of the key exercises that we all do in the gym but for many people it leads to knee pain, so here is how to Squat Pain Free.

 When pain hits, most people just stop doing the exercise.
 This is the wrong approach.
 Let me show you a few tweaks that you can make in order to make the squat pain free.